& Burlesque History & Lingo

 Headliner Star of the show whose named appeared most prominently on the bill and in the advertising, perhaps even "name above the title."

 Heckler An audience member who taunts the performer.
-Performers often trade "heckler stopper" rejoinders, but many find more success by ignoring the heckler.
+(Yes, alcohol is often involved).
+Performers often trade "heckler stopper" rejoinders.

 Hemp Scenery and lights were originally hung from pipes suspended by hemp ropes.
-Each set of lines was rigged to be raised into the fly gallery above the stage or lowered into view, and tied off at the pin rail.
+Each set of lines was rigged to raise the scenery hung from a pipe into the fly gallery above the stage or lower it into view.
+The ropes were tied off at the pin rail.
 Steel wire and counterweights replaced ropes hauled by simple strength, but some theaters did not upgrade and were known as "hemp houses," connoting that the owners may have decided not to modernize other parts of their facility either.

-High Hat To be very classy, or perhaps to have an overinflated opinion of yourself (referring to the top hat which traditionally accompanied a full dress tuxedo).
+High Hat To be very classy, or perhaps to have an overinflated opinion of yourself (referring to the top hat which traditionally accompanied men's formal evening wear).

 Hokum Corny, old-fashioned material.
 Clichιd sentimentality, kneejerk patriotism and old-wheeze jokes.